2023 Bangladeshi presidential election

-The 2023 Bangladeshi presidential election was scheduled for Sunday, 19 February 2023 to elect the 22nd President of Bangladesh.
-However, nominations closed at noon on 12 February and the Awami League politician Shahabuddin Chuppu, who had nominated in accordance with the provisions of the Constitution, was the only candidate nominated.
+The 2023 Bangladeshi presidential election was scheduled for Sunday, 19 February 2023 to elect the 22nd president of Bangladesh.
+However, nominations closed at noon on 12 February and the Awami League politician Mohammed Shahabuddin Chuppu, who had been nominated in accordance with the provisions of the Constitution, was the only candidate nominated.
 On 13 February 2023, Shahabuddin was thus officially elected as the country's 22nd president as he was unopposed.

-Chuppu will be inaugurated for a five-year term on Tuesday, 24 April 2023.
+Mohammed Shahabuddin Chuppu was inaugurated for a five-year term on Monday, 24 April 2023.

 Background

-As the ruling party Bangladesh Awami League has the majority of seats in the Jatiya Sangsad, and the constitution restricts cross-voting, the candidate nominated by the party supposed to win the election.
+As the ruling party Bangladesh Awami League has the majority of seats in the Jatiya Sangsad, and the constitution restricts cross-voting, the candidate nominated by the party is supposed to win the election.
 Besides, opposition parties had already declared that they won't nominate any candidate.
-Thus AL-nominated candidate Shahabuddin Chuppu won the election unopposed.
+Thus AL-nominated candidate Mohammed Shahabuddin won the election unopposed.

 Electoral system

-The President is elected by an indirect election by the members of parliament as per Article 48 of the Constitution.
+The president is elected by an indirect election by the members of parliament as per Article 48 of the Constitution.
 However, since 1991, when parliamentary government system was restored in Bangladesh, all of government party candidates have been elected uncontestedly.

+Election schedule

+The election schedule was announced by the Chief Election Commissioner Kazi Habibul Awal on 25 January 2023, after meeting with the Speaker of the Jatiya Sangsad Shirin Sharmin Chaudhury the day before.